-Sysco is committed to implementing the highest standards of health and safety throughout our activities in order to provide and maintain a safe environment for our employees, visitors, customers, contractors and members of the public.
-Our key objective is to prevent injury and ill-health while preserving and promoting existing safety, health and wellbeing.
-We will achieve this by conducting our business within our key values; integrity, teamwork, excellence, inclusiveness and responsibility.
+Sysco Ireland is committed to implementing the highest standards of health and safety throughout our business in order to provide and maintain a safe environment for our colleagues, visitors, customers, contractors, and members of the public.
+Our key objective is to prevent injury and ill-health, ensuring everyone goes home safely, while preserving and promoting existing safety, health, and wellbeing.

-We will manage health and safety hazards and risks in compliance with all legislative requirements, codes of practice and industry technical advances.
-We will implement necessary control measures to identified risks, giving priority to the general principles of prevention and hierarchy of controls.
-We will strive for continuous improvements within our health and safety performance.
+We will manage health and safety hazards and risks i!1 compliance with all legislative requirements, codes of practice and industry technical advances.
 We will aim to achieve this, so far as is reasonably practicable by:

-– Consulting staff on health and safety matters that affect them, including risk identification, control selection, training and emergency plan preparations.
-Health and safety is everyone’s responsibility.
+– Consulting staff on health and safety matters that affect them, including risk identification, control selection, training, and emergency plan preparations.

-– Providing necessary feedback mechanisms from employees to management through safety representation, safety committee meetings, safety tours and inspections.
+– Providing necessary feedback mechanisms from colleagues to management through safety representation, safety committee meetings, hazard reporting programs and safety inspections.

-– Conducting risk assessments to identify all hazards.
-Control measures will be appropriate for the hazard identified and will be communicated to relevant employees through safe systems of work.
+– Conducting risk assessments to identify all known hazards.
+Control measures will be appropriate for the hazard identified and will be communicated to relevant colleagues through safe systems of work.

-– Where risks cannot be controlled, they will be reduced to the as low as reasonably possible and continually reviewed.
-As a last resort, personal protective equipment of the highest standard will be made available at no cost to employees to complete duties safely.
+– Where risks cannot be controlled, they will be reduced to as low as reasonably practicable and continually reviewed.
+As a last resort, personal protective equipment of the highest standard will be made available at no cost to colleagues to complete duties safely.

-- Appropriate vehicles and equipment will be provided, serviced and maintained for work activities.
-These will also be inspected at required intervals in line with legislation.
+– Providing appropriate vehicles and equipment that are regularly serviced and maintained for work activities.
+These will also be inspected at required intervals in line with regulations.

 – Assessing the competence of any contractor utilised by the company and where necessary specialist knowledge will be sought to ensure full competence in all health and safety matters.